 Steps in the Rating Process

 Our goal is to assess every player based on their play in several competitive games.
-Given the size or the organization (180 members) and the time required to properly assess, we give priority to members who make a formal request for a rating or for reassessment.
+Given the size of our Club and the time to properly assess, we will give priority to members who make a formal request for a rating or for reassessment.

-The first step in the ratings process is for the member to complete a self-assessment form.
-The link can be found under ‘Description of Rating Level’ below.
+The member should complete a self-assessment form.
+The link can be found under 'Description of Rating Levels' below.

-When the form is complete, it should be sent to a member of the committee as an attachment to your request for assessment/reassessment.
+For a rating 3.0 to 3.5, the self-assessment form should be sent to a member of the Committee as an attachment to your request for assessment / reassessment.

-Time and place is organized by the committee.
-At least 2 of the 4 members of the committee must be present.
-Ultimately, all members must agree on a change in rating.
+Time and place is organized by the Committee.
+At least 2 Committee members must be present.

 Description of Rating Levels